tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/integrating_landed_costs.rst

 -----------------------

-After a vendor fulfills a purchase order and sends a bill, click :guilabel:`Create Bill` on the purchase order to create a vendor bill in Odoo.
+After a vendor fulfills a purchase order and sends a bill, click :guilabel:`Create Bill` on the purchase order to create a vendor bill in CoquiAPPs.
 If the vendor bill includes landed costs, such as custom duties, tick the box in the :guilabel:`Landed Costs` column on the vendor bill invoice line.

 .. image:: integrating_landed_costs/landed-costs-field-vendor-bill.png
    :align: center
    :alt: Enable Landed Costs option on vendor bill line.

-For charges that are always landed costs, create a landed cost product in Odoo.
+For charges that are always landed costs, create a landed cost product in CoquiAPPs.
 That way, the landed cost product can be quickly added to the vendor bill as an invoice line instead of manually entering the landed cost information every time a vendor bill comes in.